-This illustrates that the proposed development fails to meet the 45° rule on height (see below) and will intercept the 45° projection in relation to the adjacent property.
-It should be recognised that the proposed development is to be sunk into a 0.6m hole in the ground in order to meet the adjacent properties height restriction.
+This illustrates that the proposed development fails to meet the 45° rule on height and will intercept the 45° projection in relation to the adjacent property.
+It should be recognised that the proposed development is to be sunk into a ≈0.6m hole in the ground in order to meet the adjacent property's height restriction.
 If the built form is NOT actually sunk into the ground, the built form would be 0.6m higher and the projected 45° Rule would show much more of the proposed development would be above the 45° intercept projection and significantly greater non-compliance to the policy.
-The built height is therefore extremely critical.
+The finish floor levels and build height is therefore extremely critical as any deviation would exacerbate the 45° Rule.